But that’s high for this former English teacher now a blogging stay-at-home mom.

 I used 3 evergreen pieces per bouquet and 20 bundles of these to complete my wreath.
 But I like a very full wreath!

-It’s nice to use an assortment of evergreen in each bundle to create depth, color variation and build texture.
+It’s nice to use an assortment of evergreens in each bundle to create depth, color variation and build texture.

 For example, maybe you’ll use two pine pieces, two spruce pieces and one holly piece in varying lengths for effect.
 Or one pine, one spruce and one holly for a bunch of 3.